 A patent sought to be registered may not be patentable in the following circumstances:

-If it has already been registered in the name of any other person or
+- If it has already been registered in the name of other.

-If the patent sought to be registered is found to cause adverse effect in health , conduct or morale of people in general or is not in the national interest.
+- If the patent asked to be registered is found to cause adverse effect in health , conduct or morale or people in general or in the national interest.

 The very first patent application filed in a Patent Office without claiming priority from any patent application or without any reference to any other application under process in the office is called an Ordinary application.

 Nepal became a party to Paris Convention with effect from June 22, 2001.
 Therefore, an applicant desirous of filing patent application in Nepal claiming priority from one or more than one convention countries based on same or substantially the same invention may do so within 12 months from the date of earliest priority.

 In accordance with sections 3 and 4 of the Patent, Design & Trademark Act, an application can be made by any of the following person:

 - In case the invention is not invented by the applicant himself, the conditions for acquiring; such right from inventor the by the applicant;

 - Method of operation or utilization of the invention;